agentcommunity/docs/content/docs/aid/security.md

 - DNSSEC enabled; `_agent` TXT present; TTL 300–900.
 - No secrets in TXT; URI uses `https://` for remote protocols.
 - Local execution policies documented and enforced by host applications.
+- Use the [aid-doctor CLI](../Tooling/aid_doctor.md) to validate security configurations and perform automated security checks.